vmware-archive/octant/examples/in-cluster/README.md

 kubectl kustomize | kubectl apply -f -
 ```

-* Create a port forward to the pod in clustereye or using kubectl
+* Create a port forward to the pod in octant or using kubectl